What does an accountant do?

 Accountant skills and qualifications

-- Good technical skills and proficiency in accounting software and Excel
+- proficiency with accounting software and spreadsheet applications

 Accountant experience requirements